sahiga/developer.box.com/guides/applications/web-app-integrations/configure.md

 ## Making Integration Public Available

 To make a Box integration publicly available it needs to be listed in the App Gallery.
-Follow the [app-gallery][app-gallery] guide for more details.
+Follow the [App Gallery][app-gallery] guide for more details.

 [custom-oauth2]: g://applications/custom-apps/oauth2-setup